 Polar wants you to think of the Pacer as a running watch, but it has tracking abilities beyond that to help make it a nicely affordable multisports watch.

 Barometer and compass sensors don't make the cut, which means you miss out on features like Polar's Hill Splitter analysis and getting that extra hit of outdoor data.
-You'll need an external running foot pod sensor to get running power measurements and unlike the Pacer Pro, you don't have the ability to upload routes or turn-by-turn navigation, but you can turn on a back to the start mode.
+You'll need an external running foot pod sensor to get running power measurements and unlike the Pacer Pro, you can't upload routes or turn-by-turn navigation, but you can turn on a back-to-the-start mode.

-On the software front, you're getting Polar's great FitSpark suggested workouts, Training Load Pro insights and the new walking test to assess current fitness level for new, aspiring athletes.
+On the software front, you're getting Polar's great FitSpark suggested workouts, Training Load Pro insights, and the new walking test to assess the current fitness levels of new, aspiring athletes.
 It does lack the cycling performance test found on Polar's Vantage V2.

 Outdoor run tracking compared: Polar Pacer (left) and Garmin Epix 2 (right)